 Let’s start with the basics.
 Choose to invite only immediate family members and do a small event at home with selective people, including your few best friends.
 Then, maybe have a formal court wedding or set a mandap at the Mandir itself.
 This idea will definitely appeal to a true believer of minimalism.

 Pick the third place, away from your respective home towns.
 People understand that a destination wedding is always done within rational boundaries and they’ll never question you.
 Besides, it’s not possible for everyone to take time out and actually travel for the wedding in certain circumstances.

 3. Plan a destination wedding in another continent.

 This one is an epic idea.
-You can combine point 1 & 2 and also throw in an exotic family vacation.
-Let’s be honest, not everyone will take the pains to buy tickets to travel far away and besides, getting VISA’s isn’t the easiest thing these days.
-This is perfect when you’re looking to run away from the society.
+You can combine points 1 & 2 and also throw in an exotic family vacation.
+Let’s be honest, not everyone will take the pains to buy tickets to travel far away, and besides, getting VISA’s isn’t the easiest thing these days.
+This is perfect when you’re looking to run away from society.

 4. Have one grand party followed by a small wedding ceremony.

 A practiced norm these days is to throw a grand, fun engagement party in your hometown where you can invite more people.
-A one time party will definitely be more cost effective compared to hosting guests for a span of few days.
+A one-time party will definitely be more cost-effective compared to hosting guests for a span of a few days.
 You don’t have to worry about the recurring costs of stocking up the bar inventory either.
 Also, you get to be part of your wedding rather than being just a spectator.